ganehag/open-modbusgateway/README.md

 This software uses MQTT to relay messages to a Modbus TCP slave from the internet.
 MQTT is capable of being a secure protocol, but only if the MQTT broker and client both support TLS encryption.

 TLS encryption is supported and tested against the [test.mosquitto.org](https://test.mosquitto.org/) broker on port 8884.
-At the moment however, there is no configuration support for anything other than declaring the certificate files to be used.
-It is thus not possible to specify the TLS version, etc.

-Still, one shouldn't just trust any message sent to the gateway.
+Still, even with encryption, one shouldn't just trust any message sent to the gateway.
 Otherwise, the gateway would blindly relay the message to the Modbus TCP slave.
 Even a simple misspelling of a register number could cause damage to the Modbus TCP slave.

 To get around this, the gateway has built-in checks to filter out messages.
 A message must pass the following checks to be relayed to the Modbus TCP slave: